cscu-ok/regulations/constitution.md

 ## Executive Members

-The President, Vice President Finance, and Vice President Events shall be the designated signing officers of the Course Union.
+The Vice President Internal, Vice President Finance, and Vice President Events shall be the designated signing officers of the Course Union.
 The Executive Council shall meet a minimum of once per month.
 Meetings shall be open to all members of the Course Union, and a minimum of two-thirds (2/3) Executive Members shall be present in order to establish the quorum.

 The requirements of an Executive Council include, but are not limited to: